 .
 This spelling and Amabel

 were common during the Middle Ages, though they became rare after the 15th century.
-It was revived in the 19th century after the publication of C. M. Yonge's novel 'The Heir of Redclyffe
+It was revived in the 19th century after the publication of C. M. Yonge's 1854 novel The Heir of Redclyffe

 MAGNUS m Swedish, Norwegian, Danish, Late Roman

 .
 It was borne by a 7th-century saint who was a missionary in Germany.
 It became popular in Scandinavia after the time of the 11th-century Norwegian king Magnus I, who was said to have been named after Charlemagne

 , or Carolus Magnus in Latin (however there was also a Norse name Magni